no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 If the user is missing any permissions, they can be added in the permissions database.

+If user does not have any write permissions, they will not see the `Upload Data` button and will be redirected to the landing page when trying to access the `/upload` endpoint.

 ### Steps

 To upload dataset just follow these simple steps.